TEALSK12/introduction-to-computer-science/lesson_42.md

 -   Struggling students should focus on generating a noun phrase from only a few words.
 The other parts of speech and phrase types can be omitted without losing the key learning objectives.
 -   Non-native English speakers or those with low literacy may struggle with the grammatical concepts here.
 Since the grammar is not the key objective, feel free to scaffold liberally and/or substitute a different type of grammar.
     -   Other grammar examples, including arithmetic expressions (which are a good simple substitute) can be found here: <https://www.cs.rochester.edu/~nelson/courses/csc_173/grammars/cfg.html>.
+    -   You can also provide a grammar cheat sheet with example sentences (example from ([Woodward English](https://www.woodwardenglish.com/wp-content/uploads/2018/01/parts-of-speech-english.jpg))

 ## Forum discussion